-- 1. Date, time, and location stamp (J-Date, Greenwich Mean Time to the nearest 1/100 of one second, location and lane number), - 2.
+- Date, time, and location stamp in Alliance for Toll Interoperability format to be determined (J-Date, Greenwich Mean Time to the nearest 1/100 of one second, latitude longitude locations and lane number), - 2.
 Unique transaction sequence number, - 3.
 Vehicle classification, - 4.
 Data required by the selected ETC technology - a.
 Video, - b.
 State or province, - c.
 Special plate identifier or vertical letter stack, - d.
 Alpha-numeric string, or more commonly the license plate number, - e.
 Confidence level, - f.
 Identifying fingerprint or other identifier, - g.
 Identifier if license plate alpha-numeric string is associated with an ETC or a RV toll account, - h.
 Identifier if license plate alpha-numeric string is on a current hot list or watch list. - 5.
 All toll rates for the applicable vehicle class, - 6.
 Status of lane and Toll Zone equipment, and - 7.
 Vehicle Speed.